“Progress is not possible without deviation” –Frank Zappa

 Ninth class meeting.
-John Brennan will continue working with students on capture sessions relative to projects that they are preparing.
-If it can be arranged, he will be working with a team that will cover best practices with markerless facial performance capture and conduct facial mocap sessions for use in student projects.
-Two years ago Narae Kim presented the latest build of her collaborative VR project Pippa’s Pan 盼.
+Several years ago mocap class alumnx Narae Kim presented the latest build of her collaborative VR project Pippa’s Pan 盼.
 Students had a chance don the HTC Vive and use the handheld controllers to experience the interactive immersive VR story of two lovers reliving memories across the gap of encroaching Alzheimer’s Disease.
-She and her partners have since created a start-up company dedicated to using VR to provide comfort for bedridden hospital and patients.
+She and her partners have since created a start-up company, Flowly, dedicated to using Biofeedback and VR to assist people in managing chronic pain.

 Twelfth class meeting.
-This year John Brennan will continue covering the setup and use of the Unreal Virtual Camera, and will also conduct a workshop on using the Optitrack system with the Oculus Rift and the Unreal game engine in order to provide two different options inside Unreal.
+Two years ago John Brennan continued covering the setup and use of the Unreal Virtual Camera, and also conducted a workshop on using the Optitrack system with the Oculus Rift and the Unreal game engine in order to provide two different options inside Unreal.
 The first option is to have the user wearing the Rift tracked with the Optitrack so that they appear embodied.
 The second option is to have the user wearing the Rift see and interact with a visual embodiment of a second person being tracked via the Optitrack system.

 Monthly Artist Spotlight series:

 Goro Fujita of Oculus Story Studio’s live stream.